theredplanetsings/Unit-Economist/README.md

 - **80-90% R²**: Good performance
 - **70-80% R²**: Acceptable performance
 - **Below 70%**: Needs improvement
-- **Our 97.31%**: Outstanding performance, industry-leading accuracy
+- **My 97.31%**: Outstanding performance, industry-leading accuracy

-**What This Means for Users**: When you input apartment details, you can trust that our prediction will be within ~$167 of the actual market rent 97.31% of the time.
+**What This Means for Users**: When you input apartment details, you can trust that my prediction will be within ~$167 of the actual market rent 97.31% of the time.
 This level of accuracy makes the system reliable for real pricing decisions.

 ### Why This Translates to Real-World Success